 About Gig Harbor Academy

 Established in 1976, Gig Harbor Academy is the oldest private school in Gig Harbor.
-Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from two through fifth grade continue to educate in an environment that encourages them to think freely for themselves and develop a love for learning.
+Originally founded as a one-room schoolhouse amidst 10 acres of natural surroundings, children from aged two through fifth grade continue to educate in an environment that encourages them to think freely for themselves and develop a love for learning.

 Gig Harbor Academy offers full day Childcare for children beginning at age 2 1/2 in addition to before and after school daycare.
 The childcare facility is located on the GHA campus where it shares the school’s playground and extensive outdoor opportunities.

 Non-Discrimination: Gig Harbor Academy does not discriminate in admission or the provision of childcare on the basis of the child’s or the parents’/guardians’ race, creed, color, national origin, sexual orientation, sex, honorably discharged veteran or military status, status as a mother breastfeeding her child, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal by a person with a disability: provided, that behavior or actions constituting a risk to property or other persons can be grounds for refusal to serve.